Animal Shelters: A Haven for Homeless Pets

 6. Adoption Counseling: Shelters often provide guidance to prospective pet owners, ensuring that the adoption is a good match for both the animal and the family.

-See also Animal Shelter: A Safe Haven for Pets in Need
+See also Riverside Animal Shelter: A Safe Haven for Pets in Need

 The Role of Volunteers in Animal Shelters